 - Your teaching should honor and glorify Jesus in every aspect and in every respect.

-- What you teach should endow other Jesus believers to intelligently and effectively proclaim the Gospel of Jesus with the power of the Holy Spirit.
+- What you teach should endow other Jesus believers to intelligently and effectively proclaim the Gospel of Jesus with the power of Holy Spirit.

 - Your teaching should pour God’s love into the hearts of your students.